Panagora Asset Management Inc. Sells 5,989 Shares of Union Pacific Co. (NYSE:UNP)

 Panagora Asset Management Inc. reduced its stake in Union Pacific Co.
 (NYSE:UNP – Get Rating) by 36.3% during the fourth quarter, HoldingsChannel.com reports.
 The fund owned 10,490 shares of the railroad operator’s stock after selling 5,989 shares during the quarter.
 Panagora Asset Management Inc.’s holdings in Union Pacific were worth $2,643,000 at the end of the most recent reporting period.

 Other hedge funds and other institutional investors also recently made changes to their positions in the company.
 Northwest Investment Counselors LLC bought a new stake in Union Pacific in the 4th quarter valued at $32,000.
-Ahrens Investment Partners LLC purchased a new position in shares of Union Pacific in the 4th quarter worth $36,000.
-Retirement Planning Co of New England Inc. purchased a new position in shares of Union Pacific in the 4th quarter worth $38,000.
-Dixon Hughes Goodman Wealth Advisors LLC purchased a new position in shares of Union Pacific in the 4th quarter worth $39,000.
-Finally, Norwood Financial Corp purchased a new position in shares of Union Pacific in the 4th quarter worth $39,000.
+Ahrens Investment Partners LLC bought a new stake in Union Pacific in the 4th quarter valued at $36,000.
+Retirement Planning Co of New England Inc. bought a new stake in Union Pacific in the 4th quarter valued at $38,000.
+Dixon Hughes Goodman Wealth Advisors LLC bought a new stake in Union Pacific in the 4th quarter valued at $39,000.
+Finally, Norwood Financial Corp bought a new stake in Union Pacific in the 4th quarter valued at $39,000.
 Institutional investors own 80.26% of the company’s stock.

+In other news, EVP Kenyatta G. Rocker sold 4,018 shares of the company’s stock in a transaction on Thursday, April 21st.
+The stock was sold at an average price of $250.00, for a total transaction of $1,004,500.00.
+Following the sale, the executive vice president now owns 41,177 shares of the company’s stock, valued at $10,294,250.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+0.28% of the stock is owned by insiders.

+Union Pacific (NYSE:UNP – Get Rating) last released its quarterly earnings results on Thursday, April 21st.
+The railroad operator reported $2.57 EPS for the quarter, beating the consensus estimate of $2.55 by $0.02.
+The firm had revenue of $5.86 billion for the quarter, compared to analyst estimates of $5.76 billion.
+Union Pacific had a net margin of 30.06% and a return on equity of 50.20%.
+The business’s revenue for the quarter was up 17.2% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $2.00 EPS.
+As a group, research analysts expect that Union Pacific Co. will post 11.64 EPS for the current fiscal year.

+Union Pacific announced that its board has authorized a share repurchase program on Thursday, February 3rd that authorizes the company to buyback 100,000,000 outstanding shares.
+This buyback authorization authorizes the railroad operator to reacquire shares of its stock through open market purchases.
+Shares buyback programs are typically a sign that the company’s management believes its shares are undervalued.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
-Stockholders of record on Tuesday, May 31st will be given a dividend of $1.30 per share.
-This represents a $5.20 dividend on an annualized basis and a dividend yield of 2.25%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, June 30th.
+Shareholders of record on Tuesday, May 31st will be given a $1.30 dividend.
 This is a positive change from Union Pacific’s previous quarterly dividend of $1.18.
-Union Pacific’s dividend payout ratio is currently 44.87%.
+This represents a $5.20 dividend on an annualized basis and a yield of 2.25%.
+Union Pacific’s payout ratio is presently 44.87%.

-Union Pacific declared that its Board of Directors has approved a share repurchase program on Thursday, February 3rd that permits the company to buyback 100,000,000 shares.
-This buyback authorization permits the railroad operator to buy shares of its stock through open market purchases.
-Stock buyback programs are usually an indication that the company’s management believes its stock is undervalued.

 Union Pacific Corporation, through its subsidiary, Union Pacific Railroad Company, operates in the railroad business in the United States.
 The company offers transportation services for grain and grain products, fertilizers, food and refrigerated products, and coal and renewables to grain processors, animal feeders, ethanol producers, and other agricultural users; petroleum, and liquid petroleum gases; and construction products, industrial chemicals, plastics, forest products, specialized products, metals and ores, soda ash, and sand, as well as finished automobiles, automotive parts, and merchandise in intermodal containers.